 - Zyban - Zyban (bupropion) performs at rates similar to NRT.
 It is a dopamine uptake inhibitor.

-- Acupuncture - A 2002 Cochrane Review of 22 different acupuncture studies concluded that: "Although pooled estimates suggest possible short-term effects there is no clear evidence that acupuncture, acupressure, or laser therapy have a sustained benefit on smoking cessation for six months or more."
+- Acupuncture - A 2014 Cochrane Review of 38 different acupuncture studies concluded that: "Although pooled estimates suggest possible short-term effects there is no consistent, bias-free evidence that acupuncture, acupressure, or laser therapy have a sustained benefit on smoking cessation for six months or more."

 - Don't Get Intimidated - Don't let the above quitting method study findings intimidate you.
 Instead use them to gauge just how serious the challenge before you actually is.
 Quitting is entirely do-able, as evidenced by the fact that here in the U.S. we have more ex-smokers than current smokers.
 Although quitting isn't easy it is simple, and considering that you have never taken a puff that didn't destroy more of your body's ability to receive and transport life-giving oxygen, and add more cancer causing chemicals to your body, it is worth the effort.
 There is just one rule: no nicotine today, Never Take Another Puff!

 - Record Your Motivations - Once in the heat of battle, it is normal for your mind to quickly forget many of the reasons that motivated you to quit smoking.
 Write yourself a loving reminder letter, carry it with you, and read it often.
 Make it your first line of defense - a motivational tool that you can pull out during moments of challenge.
 As with achievement in almost all human endeavors, the wind beneath your recovery wings will not be strength or willpower but robust dreams and desires.
 Keep your dreams vibrant and on center-stage and no circumstance will deprive you of glory.